 Every week we share a story with you from someone who’s found their freedom with United Country.
 From buyers to sellers, from brokers to managers – everyone in the United Country family has a story.

-and instilled a strong work ethic in his family.
+Growing up in a small rural farming community in northwest Oklahoma, I was blessed to have all the freedom I wanted.
+My father was a hard worker and instilled a strong work ethic in his family.
 Both of my parents were loving and generous, but more importantly, they taught us to work hard, be honest and treat people fairly.